-Part 1: General Information Name of Organization Address State Zip Code Contact Person Phone Ext Fax Email Type of Sponsor Who May Apply: A) Healthcare facilities with at least one osteopathic physician on staff College of Osteopathic Medicine accredited by COCA and graduated its first class or received pre-accreditation status by COCA College of Osteopathic Medicine Branch Campus Osteopathic Specialty College and their Component Societies (Practice D) Affiliate) State Osteopathic Medical Association and their Component Societies E) (Divisional Society) F) Osteopathic Alumni Group, Osteopathic Philanthropic organization, or Osteopathic Non-practice Affiliate
+Part 1: General Information

+Name of Organization Address State Zip Code Contact Person Phone Ext Fax Email Type of Sponsor Who May Apply: A) Healthcare facilities with at least one osteopathic physician on staff College of Osteopathic Medicine accredited by COCA and graduated its first class or received pre-accreditation status by COCA College of Osteopathic Medicine Branch Campus Osteopathic Specialty College and their Component Societies (Practice D) Affiliate) State Osteopathic Medical Association and their Component Societies E) (Divisional Society) F) Osteopathic Alumni Group, Osteopathic Philanthropic organization, or Osteopathic Non-practice Affiliate
-- 4. Attach a dated and signed copy of sponsoring organization CME mission statement indicating formal approval by sponsoring organization's board of trustees. - 5.
-List on the attached form the CME activities contemplated by the sponsoring organization for the coming year. - 6.
-Indicate which, if any, activities may be supported to some extent by commercial interests.

-7. - areas and commercial companies from which commercial support is anticipated and the estimated dollar value of that support.

-8. Indicate the tappropriate b ype of commercial support you anticipate for your activities by checking all oxes.
+4. Attach a dated and signed copy of sponsoring organization CME mission statement indicating formal approval by sponsoring organization's board of trustees.
+5. List on the attached form the CME activities contemplated by the sponsoring organization for the coming year.
+6. Indicate which, if any, activities may be supported to some extent by commercial interests.
+7. Indicate topic areas and commercial companies from which commercial support is anticipated with the type and the estimated dollar value of that support.
+8. Indicate the type of commercial support you anticipate for your activities by checking all appropriate boxes. a Funding b.
+Materials supplied c.
+Product information d Speaker e Other 9.
+Give an estimated percentage of total costs of the CME activities to be covered by commercial support. % (estimate) 10.
+Does your organization conduct CME activities through joint sponsorship with other organizations?
+Yes If yes, name organization(s) so involved No 11.
+Attach with this form the following: a.
+A program administration and evaluation document. b.
+The applicant policy on advertising and promotion. c.
+An outline of the applicant method of maintaining records. d.
+The means used by the applicant to certify CME participation by physicians. e.
+A policy on managing fee grievances and refunds.
+12. Submit the above items along with the established fee to: American Osteopathic Association Department of Physician Education and CME 142 E. Ontario St. Chicago, IL 60611-2864 Signe d: Authorized sponsoring organization representative

-a Funding

-b Materials supplied

-c Product information

-Speaker

-Other

-9. support. nated percentage of total costs of the CME activities to be covered by commercial

-10. ganization conduct CME activities through joint sponsorship with other?

-No If yes, name organization(s) so involved

-11. a.
-A p b.
-The c.
-An d.
-The his form the following: rogram administration and evaluation document. applicant policy on advertising and promotion. outline of the applicant method of maintaining records. means used by the applicant to certify CME participation by physicians. olicy on managing fee grievances and refunds.

-12. America Departu 142 E. (oove items along with the established fee to: an Osteopathic Association ment of Physician Education and CME Ontario St. o, IL 60611-2864

-Signe

-Au thorized sponsoring organization representative

 Print Name:

-Title

-11116 ·